 Marlborough is geologically active, with a number of major faultlines, and parts of the landscape bear the scars of glaciation.
 The Marlborough Sounds are a series of drowned valleys resulting from the north east of the South Island gradually moving north over time, and the valleys gradually sinking.

 Climate varies widely from temperate rainforest in parts of the Marlborough Sounds through to highly arid areas such as the Awatere, back to more a more humid climate further south.
-Blenheim, the largest population centre frequently holds the national record for the highest annual sunshine hours.
+Blenheim, the largest population centre frequently holds the national record for the highest annual sunshine hours in New Zealand.
+Over time, the region is showing a trend of becoming warmer and dryer as a result of climate change.

-In terms of human presence, Marlborough boasts some of the oldest archeological sites in New Zealand in the moa hunter sites on the boulder bank.
+Marlborough boasts some of the oldest archeological sites in New Zealand with sites on the boulder bank and Wairau Bar dated to around 1300 AD.
 Many other historic Māori pa sites occur in different parts of the region, and there is a small but active local representation of various Māori tribes (iwi).

 European settlement began with sealers and whalers, and later with squatters who took up large pastoral runs.
 Relations between local Māori and Europeans were at times strained, with the "Wairau Incident" being the climax of various dubious land deals.
-On a more positive note, it was in Marlborough that South Island iwi signed the historic Treaty of Waitangi (Tiriti O Waitangi) promising a formalised and cooperative partnership between the British Crown and the indigenous people of Aotearoa.
-(Although in practice the treaty has not always been honoured, the very existence of such a document sets NZ apart from many other colonial nations, in that there is a written agreement explicitly stating the colonial power's obligation to the indigenous people.)
+It was in Marlborough that South Island iwi signed the Treaty of Waitangi (Tiriti O Waitangi) promising a formalised and cooperative partnership between the British Crown and the indigenous people of Aotearoa.

 Human exploitation of the regional resources began with Maori who hunted moa, and harvested flax, and eels from the area that is now Blenheim.
 Further south, kumara gardens were planted along the coast.
 European activities began with sealing and whaling, but later logging, gold mining, and pastoral farming became important local industries as the region developed.
 In the early 20th Century, Marlborough had the largest area of land in NZ devoted to lucerne production.
 Pastoral farming has remained a mainstay of the economy up until recently when viticulture has begun to dominate land use, and marine farming has also become an inportant part of the economy.